xtrinch/ESP-internet-radio/README.md

 Upload the `/data` folder where the fonts reside to the ESP before flashing.
 You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.

+Calibrate your screen - you will find the calibrate function within `tft-ili9341.cpp` file.
+Paste the calibration values as instructed.

 ### Wiring

 Pins are fully configurable via `import_env.py`.